Diff'rent Strokes: History

 Diff'rent Strokes was initially devised to serve as a vehicle for both Conrad Bain and Gary Coleman.
 Bain had recently finished a six-year run co-starring as Dr. Arthur Harmon on the hugely successful Maude.
 When that series ended production following star Beatrice Arthur's decision to leave the show in the spring of 1978, Tandem Productions producer Norman Lear was keen to find a suitable sitcom for Bain to star in.
 Ten-year-old Coleman, meanwhile, had caught producers' attention after appearing in a number of commercials and television guest roles, and the previous year had starred in three pilot episodes by Lear that attempted to revive the Little Rascals film series of the 1920-40s.
 The pilots did not sell although they were later edited into a television film for some markets.
 Lear saw immense potential in Coleman and was determined to find him a suitable sitcom, and it was decided that Bain and Coleman would make a good, if unusual, pairing for the project.

-With Bain himself having considerable input into the options available and directions they took, producers considered a number of settings and formats, including one in which Bain was a gumshoe, with Coleman as his young associate-come-informant.
+With Bain himself having considerable input into the options available and directions they took, producers considered a number of settings and formats, including one in which Bain was a gumshoe, with Coleman as his young associate-cum-informant.
 The fictional detective Bulldog Drummond served as inspiration for what would have been Bain's character, and although this concept was ultimately dropped, the surname "Drummond" was retained to become the surname of Bain's character in Diff'rent Strokes.

 Several such concepts were considered before a rough outline for the eventual series—in which Bain plays a wealthy businessman left to take care of his late housekeeper's son, the orphaned Coleman—was settled upon and given the working title 45 Minutes from Harlem (even though Harlem is only ten to fifteen minutes away from the Upper East Side by subway or taxi).
 An alternate version of the basic scenario had a slightly harder-nosed Bain as a wealthy estate developer who finds that he can only purchase a potentially lucrative Harlem housing block for redevelopment if he also takes custody of the orphan, Coleman, who lives there; this version was nixed in favor of the former.